Młoteczno

 Młoteczno is a village in the administrative district of Gmina Braniewo, within Braniewo County, Warmian-Masurian Voivodeship, in northern Poland, close to the border with the Kaliningrad Oblast of Russia.

-It lies approximately 3 km north-east of Braniewo and 81 km north-west of the regional capital Olsztyn.
+The population of Młoteczno in 2021 was 195.

+In the village, several archaeological treasures were discovered between 1873 and 1917, including at least 17 pieces of gold and silver such as a medal from the reign of Constantius II, jewelry and metal tools.